forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### Africa
 #### Tropical Africa
-Especially in urban settings where living conditions are likely dense, very high spread rates were/are observed: up to 70% of the population and over 7% PCR positive at the same time.
-The wast majority of cases are very mild: often those with positive seroprevalence experienced nearly the same symptoms as those with negative seroprevalence (however those with negative seroprevalence may still have been infected since often the antibody titers are often set quite high for a positive test).
-The death rate per million inhabitants generally is very low.
+* *High Prevalence* In urban settings where living conditions are dense, very high spread rates were/are observed: up to 70% of the population and over 7% PCR positive at the same time.
+* *Mainly Asymptomatic* The wast majority of cases are unnoticed and mild: often those with positive seroprevalence experienced didn't experience more disease symptoms than those with negative seroprevalence.
+* *Very low fatality rates* The death rate per million inhabitants generally is very low.
 The high infection rates combined with the few number of deaths yield very low infection fatality rates, mostly below 0.01%.

+> Remark: The seroprevalence test kits have sensitivity/specificity tradeoffs and often the sensitivity is quite low, so  those with negative seroprevalence may still have been infected or those with positive seroprevalence may cross-react with antibodies targeted at non-SARS-2 antigens.

 Observations in tropical Africa:
 * [Sagara et al](#summary-sagara) observed measured the seroprevalence in July and December in rural and urban regions of Mali: